 This organisation fought for the civil rights of African Americans during the Jim Crow era and beyond.

-It is the oldest civil rights organisation in the United States and has fought for equal rights for all African Americans.
-Specifically, it sought 'equality before the law'.
+It is the oldest civil rights organisation in the United States and it specifically sought 'equality before the law'.

 In 1954, an important legal case occurred which challenged the segregation laws in many states.